opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 ### End‑to‑end example with LangChain

-This complete example demonstrates how to create an agent that interacts with OpenSearch via MCP tools.
-The code below shows how to initialize a LangChain agent, discover available MCP tools from OpenSearch, and execute a simple query to list products.
-While this example uses GPT-4o, the approach works with any LLM that supports LangChain's tool-calling interface.
+The short script demonstrates how to initialize a LangChain agent, discovers available MCP tools, and asks the agent to list all indices in the cluster.
+While this example uses gpt-4o, the script is compatible with any LLM that integrates with LangChain and tool calling.

 ```python
 import asyncio